Jennifer Schell, CAS®

 Fees

-Understand the fees you’ll have to pay for administering your annuity and if you cash it out.
-These costs can hit you all at once if you cash out — up to 10% of the value of your annuity, according to the Wisconsin Office of the Commissioner of Insurance.
-Or they can add up over time in the case of administrative fees.
+Understand the fees you’ll have to pay to administer your annuity and if you need to cash it out.
+Cashing out can cost up to 10% of the value of your annuity, according to the Wisconsin Office of the Commissioner of Insurance.
+On the other hand, administrative fees can add up over time.
 Make sure you calculate the cost as part of your overall return.

 Inflation